top of page

 Aside from being highly nutritious, chlorella is also rich in antioxidant properties.
 Antioxidants can help fight damage from harmful free radicals.
 The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease (14).

 Chlorella’s plant compounds, such as chlorophyll, vitamin C, beta-carotene, lycopene, and lutein, all act as antioxidants (15).
 Studies have found that chlorella interferes with DNA aging and how genes age (16).
-Other studies demonstrated that chlorella supplements increased antioxidant levels in populations at heightened risk of oxidative damage, such as chronic cigarette smokers (17).
+Other studies demonstrate that chlorella supplements increase antioxidant levels in populations at heightened risk of oxidative damage, such as chronic cigarette smokers (17).

 Binds to Heavy Metals, Aiding in Detoxification

-Humans are exposed to these heavy metals daily, from food and water contamination to vaccinations.
-Thankfully, animal studies have found algae like chlorella to weaken the toxic effects of these heavy metals in the liver, brain, and kidneys (20).
-Chlorella has also been proven to help decrease the amount of other harmful chemicals found in our food supply, like dioxins (21).
+Animal studies found algae like chlorella weakens the toxic effects of heavy metals in the liver, brain, and kidneys (21).
+One study noted 37%, 43%, and 67% removal of copper after 4, 8, and 12 days of chlorella (22).
+Chlorella has also been proven to help decrease the amount of other harmful chemicals found in our food supply, like dioxins (23).

 May Support & Enhance the Immune System